editor-rs/vscode-rust/doc/format.md

 ## Format On Save

-The extension supports formatting the document opened in the active text editor on saving.
+Visual Studio Code supports formatting a document on saving.

-The `"rust.formatOnSave"` specifies whether the extension should format the active document on save.

-By default, it is `false`.
+Set `"editor.formatOnSave"` to `true` to make Visual Studio Code do that.